-PENALTIES FOR ACADEMIC MISCONDUCT
+PENALTIES FOR ACADEMIC MISCONDUCT (TAUGHT PROVISION)

-- 19.44 The general principle is that the penalty should be appropriate to the scale of the offence and to the stage reached in the student's academic career. - 19.45 A student who is deemed to have committed academic misconduct may be liable to one or more of the following penalties: - a. an admonition (informal warning) - b. a reprimand (a formal written warning which will remain on the student's record for a specified period) - c. a reduction in the mark awarded for one or more assessments in one or more modules / units (see guidance), with the opportunity to resit where appropriate - d. a mark of zero / fail grade for one or more assessments in one or more modules / units, with the opportunity to resit - e. a mark of zero / fail grade in one or more modules / units with no opportunity to resit - f. a reduction in the classification of award at honours level (only where the offence relates to honours level provision) - g. suspension from the university for a specified period - h. permanent exclusion from the university. - 19.46 For students on awards of other awarding bodies, they may be subject to the regulations and penalties of that awarding body relating to academic misconduct.
+- 19.56 The general principle is that the penalty should be appropriate to the scale of the offence and to the stage reached in the student's academic career. - 19.57 A student who is deemed to have committed academic misconduct may be liable to one or more of the following penalties: - a. an admonition (informal warning) - b. a reprimand (a formal written warning which will remain on the student's record for a specified period) - c. a reduction in the mark awarded for one or more assessments in one or more modules / units (see guidance), with the opportunity to resit where appropriate - d. a mark of zero / fail grade for one or more assessments in one or more modules / units, with the opportunity to resit - e. a mark of zero / fail grade in one or more modules / units with no opportunity to resit - f. a reduction in the classification of award at honours level (only where the offence relates to honours level provision) - g. suspension from the university for a specified period - h. permanent exclusion from the university - i. revocation of university award. - 19.58 For students on awards of other awarding bodies, they may be subject to the regulations and penalties of that awarding body relating to academic misconduct.